srv1054/trellgo/feature.md

 # Board Stuff
 - [x] Board members
 - [x] Add ability to filter board dump by specific LABELs
+- [ ] Add ability to feed a "list" of board ID's in and have it grab them all

 # Card Stuff
 - [x] Card Covers